jingelrpg/coc-vft/README.md

   by German artillery and a gas attack.
-  While Radek tried to escape the battle field, suddenly all gas got strangely soaked up by the ground and all German soldiers got mysteriously killed by a giant alien creature, which left recurring horror visions in Radek's mind for most of his life.
+  While Radek tried to escape the battle field, suddenly all gas got strangely soaked up by the ground and all German soldiers got mysteriously killed and taken away by a giant alien creature, which left recurring horror visions in Radek's mind for most of his life.